njbbaer/progrockdiffusion/README.md

  python3 prd.py -p "A cool image of the author of this program" -p "Pale Blue Sky:.5"

 You can ignore the seed coming from a settings file by adding -i, resulting in a new random seed

+To force use of the CPU for image generation, add a -c or --cpu (warning: VERY slow):
+ {python_example} prd.py -c
 ```
 Simply edit the settings.json file provided, or copy it and make several that include your favorite settings, if you wish to tweak the defaults.